On p/q-recognisable sets: Conclusion and future work

 \section{Conclusion and future work}

 In this work, we took a perspective which is classical for other numeration systems (integer base, U-systems), but quite new in the studies on rational base numeration systems.
-Instead of trying to better understand the intricacies of the language~$\Lpq$, we indeed started to determine what may or may not be computed by automata.
-It is very encouraging that the logic characterisation given by \rtheorem{pq-defi<->pq-reco} is similar to the corresponding statements in other settings \cite{BruyEtAl94,BruyHans97}.
-This opens for base~$\pq$ a lot of questions that have been answered for others numerations systems, and we only started to assess them in \rsection{nota}.
-For instance, it is known that every real number is represented in base~$\pq$ by an infinite word over~$\Ap$.
-Then, one could study the subsets of~$\R^d$ that are realised by $d$-tapes B{\"u}chi automata and establish whether there is a logic characterisation of them, much like what is done in~\cite{BoigEtAl98} for integer bases.
+Instead of exploring the intricacies of the language~$\Lpq$, we indeed started to determine what may or may not be computed by automata.
+It is very encouraging that the logic characterisation given by \rtheorem{pq-defi<->pq-reco} is similar to the corresponding statements in other settings \cite{BruyEtAl94,BruyHans97,Char18-ib}.
+This opens for base~$\pq$ a lot of questions that have been answered for others numerations systems.
+For instance, it is natural to confront \pqrecy to sets definable in Presburger arithmetic.
+Indeed Cobham Theorem and its generalisations \cite{DuraRigo10} showed that a set realised by automata in ``sufficiently different'' numerations systems is necessarily definable in that logic.
+In the case of base~$\pq$, the notion needs some adaptation, and \rsection{nota} merely starts the research in that direction.
+Another research direction would be to consider the fact that every real number is represented in base~$\pq$ by an infinite word over~$\Ap$.
+Then, one could study the subsets of~$\R^d$ that are realised by $d$-tape B{\"u}chi automata and establish whether there is a logic characterisation of them, much like what is done in~\cite{BoigEtAl98} for integer bases.
 The considerable advantage would then be that the domain is always~$\R$, independently of the base~$\pq$ considered.
 Comparing \pqrecy to~$\frac{r}{s}$-recognisability could then lead to a statement in the spirit of Cobham Theorem, similar to the result in~\cite{BoigEtAl10}.